Production

 Our service packages:

-- Evaluation of production levers through comparison with industry standards
+- Evaluate production levers by comparing them with industry standards

-- Development and justification of a 3-5 year target picture for each lever
+- Develop a 3-5 year target picture for each lever

-- Cost-benefit analysis of medium and long-term planned measures
+- Carry out a cost-benefit analysis of medium and long-term planned measures

 Your benefit:

-- Benefit from best-practice experience from the Rothbaum partner network
+- Proven best-practice experience from the Rothbaum partner network

 Implementation and monitoring